morgen52/measurement_of_wasm_container/README.md

-# Measurement Study of Wasm-based Container runtime
+# Measurement Study of Wasm-based Container Runtime

-An artifact for the paper entitled "WebAssembly for Container Runtime: Are We There Yet?".
+An artifact for our paper entitled "WebAssembly for Container Runtime: Are We There Yet?".

 ## Prerequirements
 - Docker Desktop with Wasm support (Version 4.28.0)